List of governors of Menorca

-Below is a list of (known) governors of Menorca from the time of the British occupation in 1708 until the British relinquished control of the island for the last time in 1802.
+Below is a list of (known) governors of British Minorca from the time of the British occupation in 1708 until the British relinquished control of the island for the last time in 1802.

 Background

 It was commonplace for governors to be absent from the island, and several never set foot there.
 Menorca changed hands several times in the 18th century.
 It was ruled by Britain from its initial capture in 1708 until 1756, then occupied by France for seven years until the Peace of Paris (1763) when it was returned to Britain.
 In 1781, the island fell to a Spanish invasion, and in 1783, Britain ceded the island to Spain.
 It was captured by the British for a final time in 1798 and occupied until it was returned in 1802 to Spain.